 Getting work experience in an accounting firm

-For many students, a formal internship is their first foray into the world of accountancy.
-Internships are an opportunity to get to know the sector, make contacts and see whether an employer or a type of work is a good fit.
+For many students, a formal internship is their first introduction to the world of accountancy.
+Internships are an opportunity to get to know the sector, network and see whether an employer or a type of work is a good fit.
 Work experience in accountancy is of course also a great opportunity to boost your application for full-time jobs.
 Some firms, such as Deloitte, formally require you to have some work experience on your CV.
 It expects to see at least four weeks' worth, although they don't have to be consecutive weeks or a formal internship.

 You will need to put some effort into finding the right accountancy internship for you, however, and even more into making a successful application.
 We've answered seven of your most common questions about accountancy internships.

 1. What is an accountancy internship?

 Internships offer a structured introduction to working life in the sector and the organisation.
 Most are aimed at students in their penultimate year of study and run for eight to ten weeks during the summer, but some organisations also offer shorter ‘taster’ programmes.

 2. What will I do during an accounting internship?

 As an intern, you should be treated as a member of the team and given meaningful work to do, similar to (if not the same as) the work carried out by new starters on the graduate programme.
 You’ll often be given the chance to tackle key pieces of work and projects that can really help the business.
 ‘The work has been interesting and engaging so far.
 As a new starter I may have had to do one or two more menial tasks, but this was something I expected and certainly does not happen often,’ comments an intern at Mazars (via TARGETjobs Inside Buzz).

 3. What’s in it for me?